 Yes.
 You can get a grant of up to €3,000 by installing solar panels now.
-You will then have your solar panels in place and be ready to sell surplus electricity from July under the Smart Export Guarantee.
-However, the SEAI grant scheme will likely end this summer.
-So, if you want to take advantage of the SEAI solar panel grant and the export payment then make sure to do it soon!
+You will then have your solar panels in place and be ready to sell surplus electricity from late 2021 under the Smart Export Guarantee.
+However, the SEAI grant scheme will end once the Clean Export Premium Tariff begins.
+So, if you want to take advantage of the SEAI solar panel grant and the Smart Export Guarantee, then make sure to do it soon!
 Enter your Eircode below to get started:

 I’m thinking of getting solar panels.
 Should the possibility of future export payments affect the system design?

 If a large solar panel array is out of your budget for now, consider installing an extra-large inverter.
-Once again, going up a couple of sizes in your inverter costs relatively little.
-An extra large inverter gives you flexibility to simply “plug in” more solar panels at a later time.
-Give this option special consideration if you have lots of roof space available for solar panels.
+An extra-large inverter gives you flexibility to simply “plug in” more solar panels at a later time.
+Give this option special consideration if you have lots of roof space.

 Finally, the export payment means that batteries will not be necessary going forward.
 This is because selling surplus power to the grid will be more convenient and far more cost-effective than storing it.
 By avoiding the cost of a battery, you can install way more panels, boosting the energy available for your own use and to sell.
 If you’re scared to lose the option of battery storage, then consider installing a “hybrid inverter”.
 This makes it easy to add a battery to your system at a later date if desired.